dymmond/sayer/docs/features/testing.md

 # Testing

-Sayer comes with built-in tools to make testing your CLI commands easy, robust, and expressive.
-Testing in Sayer is based on `pytest` and the `click.testing.CliRunner` under the hood — but enhanced with Sayer-specific helpers like `SayerTestClient`.

----
+This guide thoroughly explains Sayer’s testing system, covering setup, usage, and advanced examples.

+## Overview

+Sayer includes testing utilities that make it easy to simulate CLI interactions and validate outputs.
+The core is `SayerTestClient`, which extends `click.testing.CliRunner` with Sayer-specific features.

-## 🔧 Test Setup
+## Setup

-To get started, install test dependencies (if not already in your project):

 ```bash
 pip install pytest
 ```

-Sayer automatically supports all `pytest`-based test discovery and CLI tests.
+**Why**: `pytest` is used for discovery and running tests.

----

-## 🚀 `SayerTestClient`
+## SayerTestClient Basics

-Sayer provides a lightweight wrapper around `CliRunner` to simplify CLI testing:

 ```python
 from sayer.testing import SayerTestClient